vlall/psychopy-active-learner/README.md

 [![Build Status](https://travis-ci.com/vlall/psychopy-active-learner.svg?token=u4sdN1vvyVBZq3MUz13n&branch=master)](https://travis-ci.com/vlall/psychopy-active-learner)

 This project runs a basic numerosity experiment which presents a uniform distribution of 0<=x<=100 dots across a 500x500 window.
 Hyper-parameters are set in the `config.txt`.
-During the normal `oracle` execution, `dot_experiment.py` file takes as input the `n_dots` being pressented and the `contrast` of those dots.
-During each trial of presentation, the Bayesian active model selection code in `psychopy_learner.py` manipulates certain varaibles using the experiment in `dot_experiment.py` to learn the relationship between the manipulation present and the dots guessed.
-This relationship is modelled using convergence to a certain *kernel grammar* within a *budgeted* trials.
-These variables are set in the `config.txt`.
-This kernal grammar is used to describe the relationship between stimuli and human behavior.
+During the normal `oracle` execution, `dot_experiment.py` file takes as input the `n_dots` being presented and the `contrast` of those dots.
+During each trial of presentation, the Bayesian active model selection code in `psychopy_learner.py` manipulates certain varaibles using the experiment in `dot_experiment.py` to learn the relationship between the manipulation and human behavior This relationship is modeled using convergence to a certain *kernel grammar* within a pre-defined *budget* of trials.
+All hyper-parameters are set in the `config.txt`.
+The kernel grammar is used to describe the relationship between stimuli and human behavior.

-After the experiment is run to completion using the configured hyper-parameters, the experiment generates a `data/` folder along with a UUID used to denote the specific experiment data generated.
+After the experiment matrix is run to completion using the configured hyper-parameters, the experiment generates a `data/` folder along with a `UUID` used to denote the specific experiment data generated.
 This is used as input into the analysis scripts for interpretting the data.
-The program generates a metadata mapping to all of the experiments run in `mappings/`
+The total matrix generates a metadata mapping to all of the individual experiments run, and saves this reference to all experiments in the matrix to `mappings/`

 ### Prerequisites